Bayesian decision theory for tree-based adaptive screening tests with an application to youth delinquency: Previous work

 For the model utilized between 2013 and 2015 in Honduras specifically, high risk youth were first identified using a Spanish adaptation of the Youth Services Eligibility Tool (YSET) (\cite{Hennigan2014}), and then enrolled in a seven-module family counseling program.
 This model represented the first time empirical data was utilized for identifying the youth with the highest risk of criminal behaviors.
 Following initial successes, a more locally focused risk assessment tool was created, incorporating screening tools from around the world.
 The data for the present work consists of responses to this revised Honduran YSET, and is described more fully in Section \ref{section:Data}.

 The risk assessment tools utilized in Honduras are based on a large body of research surrounding the risk factor paradigm.
 Risk factors are characteristics that increase the likelihood of a given problem behavior, whereas protective factors are ones that reduce this likelihood (\cite{Arthur2002}).
 These factors are typically categorized under domains such as community, family, school, peer, and individual (\cite{Howell2005}).
-See Table \ref{table:IMC_factors} in Appendix \ref{Appendix:IMC Tables} for a list of risk and protective factors measured in our work.
+See Table 1 in Section 2 of the Supplementary Material (\cite{Krantsevich2022}) for a list of risk and protective factors measured in our work.

 The risk factor paradigm entered the youth delinquency sphere in 1992 with \cite{Hawkins1992}, who provided a comprehensive review of the literature on risk and protective factors related to substance abuse in adolescents.
 In subsequent years, multiple groups developed youth risk assessment tools, including three that were used to expand the item bank for the revised Honduran YSET: the Communities That Care (CTC) Youth Survey (\cite{Arthur2002}, \cite{Arthur2007}), the Eurogang Youth Survey (\cite{Weerman2009}), and the Youth Eligibility Services Tool (YSET) (\cite{Hennigan2014}, \cite{Hennigan2015}), a Los Angeles-specific adaptation of the empirically-developed Gang Risk of Entry Factors instrument.